California Penal Code Section 532 PC defines the crime of “theft by false pretenses,” which can occur in many different ways.

 A “false pretense” is defined as any word or act if the intent is to deceive somebody, such as:

-The bottom line is that when it comes to theft by false pretenses, basically what I typically see is that someone is giving away property and services willingly and consenting to it.
+The bottom line is that when it comes to theft by false pretenses, I typically see someone willingly giving away property and services and consenting to it.

-Still, they don't realize that the other party has bad intentions in mind, is never going to pay them, or will never fulfill their end of the bargain.
+Still, they need to realize that the other party has bad intentions in mind, is never going to pay them, or will never fulfill their end of the bargain.

-So, that's where you come up with theft by false pretenses.
-They separate it in those terms because sometimes someone's giving away or giving up goods or property without the person actually stealing it or taking it away from them against their will.
+So, you come up with theft by false pretenses.
+They separate it in those terms because sometimes someone gives away or gives up goods or property without the person actually stealing it or taking it away from them against their will.

-So, they had to come up with something that would cover a situation where when the person taking something consensually; the authorities can prove they had a bad intention in mind, never intended to pay for the goods, always was going to steal them, and basically, the way they prove that type of a case is by what we call circumstantial evidence.
+So, they had to come up with something that would cover a situation where when the person taking something consensually, the authorities can prove they had a bad intention in mind, never intended to pay for the goods, always was going to steal them, and basically, the way they prove that type of a case is by what we call circumstantial evidence.
+Circumstantial evidence is indirect evidence that implies a fact but does not directly prove it.

 In other words, evidence shows the person's true intent was false and that they would steal the goods.
 Our Los Angeles criminal defense lawyers will explain further below.